From Ballotpedia - Reading time: 26 min

 Massachusetts does not require voters to present identification (ID) while voting, in most cases.[13]

-However, voters will be asked to show ID in the following circumstances:
+Voters will also be asked to show ID in the following circumstances:

 Valid forms of identification differ by state.
 In certain states that require voters to provide identification, there may be exceptions that allow some voters to cast a ballot without providing an ID.
 To see more about these exceptions, see details by state.
 Commonly accepted forms of ID include driver's licenses, state-issued identification cards, and military identification cards.